sprecand/engineering-fundamentals/README.md

 ### Create SonarCloud Project
 1. Login to SonarCloud.io using your **Github Account**
-2. Create a new SonarCloud project (within our private SonarCloud organisation) for your github repository (stored in your private github account)
+2. Create a new SonarCloud project (within your private SonarCloud organisation) for your github repository (stored in your private github account)
     a) Select 'Previous version' when prompted
 3. Create a Security Token (My Account &rarr; Security) and store it in your github project settings as SONAR_TOKEN
 4. In the SonarCloud project settings under 'Analysis Method', disable 'Automatic Analysis'.
 This allows us to use CI Analysis, which provides more control over when the repository is analysed and which data is incorporated (for example test coverage reports).